olegkleiman/crib/session10/classes/readme.md

 ```
 Along with a *private methods*, the support for a <i>class properties</i> is TC39 [proposal](https://github.com/tc39/proposal-class-fields#private-fields) and only supported only by Babel 7 with [@babel/plugin-proposal-class-properties plugin](https://www.npmjs.com/package/@babel/plugin-proposal-class-properties) and [@babel/plugin-proposal-private-methods](https://www.npmjs.com/package/@babel/plugin-proposal-private-methods).

-In particular, the example below requires the following .babelrc configuation:
+In particular, the example below requires the following .babelrc configuration:
 ``` json
 {
   "presets": ["@babel/preset-env"],